Decathlon/vitamin-compose/tabs/README.md

 The minimal usage of the component is the list of tab items with a label and optionally an icon.
 You can configure all tabs content if you want something more complex.

+This component need to have at least 2 tabItems.
+Otherwise an [IllegalArgumentException] will be thrown.

 ```kotlin
 val icon = painterResource(id = R.drawable.ic_vtmn_heart_3_line)
 val list = remember {